Mike Evans Player Prop Bets for NFL Week 8 | Tampa Bay vs. New Orleans 10/31/2021

 - In his 11 matchups against the Saints, Evans' 52.5 receiving yards average is 18.0 less than his over/under for Sunday's game (70.5).

-- Evans has caught a touchdown pass against the Saints four times, but did not have multiple TDs in any of those games.
+- In 11 matchups versus the Saints, Evans has had a touchdown catch four times, but not more than one in a single contest.

 - Note: Evans' stats vs. Saints date back to 2016.